Realiserad/fish-ai/README.md

 - PEM-encoded private keys stored in files
 - Bearer tokens, provided to e.g. cURL

+If you trust the LLM provider (e.g. because you are hosting locally) you can disable redaction using the `redact = False` option.

 ## 🔨 Development

 If you want to contribute, I recommend to read [`ARCHITECTURE.md`](https://github.com/Realiserad/fish-ai/blob/main/ARCHITECTURE.md)